What The Women In Congress Wore Today — & What It Means

-The new Congress looks more like America than any before it, with a historic number of women and increased representation for Muslim-Americans, Native Americans, and other marginalized groups.
-Make no mistake, it's still largely dominated by older, white men — just check this calculator to see how much of Congress actually looks like you — but Thursday's swearing-in ceremonies showed just how far we've come.
+The new Congress looks more diverse than any before it, with a historic number of women and increased representation for Muslim-Americans, Native Americans, and other marginalised groups.
+Make no mistake, it's still largely dominated by older, white men — just check this calculator to see — but Thursday's swearing-in ceremonies showed just how far things have come.

 A new Congress deserves a new dress code, too.
 And while suits and pearls are still very much the standard, an increasing number of women — especially the new class in the U.S. House of Representatives — chose clothing that represented their culture or had a symbolic meaning.
 It's a day on which they wanted to represent to the United States exactly who they are — they knew they would be photographed, after all.